 - Review of policies and procedures pertaining to providing accessible customer service to persons with disabilities.

-Customers who wish to provide feedback on the way ROADWARRIOR provides goods and services to persons with disabilities can call or e-mail Human Resources (905-660-6450 x 238 or CMilne@dcl-inc.com).
+Customers who wish to provide feedback on the way Roadwarrior provides goods and services to persons with disabilities can call or e-mail Human Resources (905-660-6450 x 1238 or firstname.lastname@example.org).
 All feedback will be addressed within 30 days.
 Some feedback may require more effort to address and may need to be reviewed in detail.
 Complaints will be addressed according to our organization’s regular complaint management procedures.

 Modifications to This or Other Policies: